tpgmartin/tpgmartin.github.io/_posts/2017-10-07-pandas-for-fun-and-profit.md

 #      dtype='object', name='Show', length=2693)
 {% endhighlight %}

-We specifiy the `drop=False` attribute, as we don't want to delete the 'Show' column after setting our custom index.
+We specifiy the `drop=False` attribute, as we don't want to delete the "Show" column after setting our custom index.

-Even if we specify a custom index on a DataFrame, we still retain the original integer index so can use any either as a means of filtering.
+Even after sepcifying a custom index on a DataFrame, we still retain the original integer index so can use any either as a means of filtering.
 Either way, we have three ways of filtering a DataFrame by rows or columns

 * DataFrame.iloc - integer based indexing
 * DataFrame.loc - label based indexing
 * Python slice range

 {% highlight python %}
+# Equivalent filtering methods
 daily_show_guests.iloc[0:10]
 daily_show_guests.loc["1/11/99":"1/26/99"]
 daily_show_guests["1/11/99":"1/26/99"]